raven-black-dream/digital-garden/posts/Game Notes/Second Chronicle/Game 5.md

 - Andrea goes to talk to Pietro about the Tremere chantry
 	- One person has been there since the Tremere were cleared out
 	- 'abd wouldn't like anyone being sent his way
-	- Andrea - well, no one - has really talked to him in yea
+	- Andrea - well, no one - has really talked to him in years
 	- Andrea may be able to get him a note
 	- Pietro comments about keeping Lucia on a close leash
 		- Andrea is unsure if the one who gave her the note is still around